igorshmel/auto_post/README.md

 4. Push to the branch (git push origin feature/your-feature)
 5. Create a new Pull Request

+### Credits
+This application was created by Igor Shmel and is maintained by the community.

+Special thanks to contributors for their invaluable input.

+### Disclaimer
+This project is not affiliated with or endorsed by VK.ru or ArtStation.
+It is an independent project created for educational and personal use.

-License
+### License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0